magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/project-structure/index.md

 ### `src/store.js`

-The `stc/store.js` file responsible for creating redux store.
-It combines redux reducers and middlewares.
+The `src/store.js` file is responsible for creating a Redux store.
+It also combines Redux reducers and middlewares.

 ### `src/sw.js`